spine-tools/SpineOpt.jl/docs/src/concept_reference/has_pressure.md

-If a node is to present a node in a pressure driven gas network, the boolean parameter [has\_pressure](@ref) should be set true, in order to trigger the generation of the [node\_pressure](@ref) variable.
+If a node is to represent a node in a pressure driven gas network, the boolean parameter [has\_pressure](@ref) should be set true, in order to trigger the generation of the [node\_pressure](@ref) variable.
 The pressure at a certain node can also be constrainted through the